SF-Speech: Straightened Flow for Zero-Shot Voice Clone: Experiments

 \subsection{Baselines}

-Four baseline models are compared in our experiments to evaluate the proposed method on zero-shot voice clone tasks.
-All baselines are implemented on the MagicdData.
-The implementation details of them are as follows:
+Seven baseline models are compared in our experiments to evaluate the proposed method on zero-shot voice clone tasks.
+The details of them are as follows:

-\begin{itemize} \item \textbf{YourTTS} YourTTS \cite{casanova2022yourtts} is a classic GSE-based model in zero-shot voice clone tasks.
+\begin{itemize} \item \textbf{YourTTS:} YourTTS \cite{casanova2022yourtts} is a classic GSE-based model in zero-shot voice clone tasks.
 It employed VITS \cite{kim2021conditional} as its backbone and introduced the speaker embedding extracted by H/ASP \cite{heo2020clova}.
 We cloned the corrected official implementation\footnote{https://github.com/coqui-ai/tts} and trained it for 1140K steps with the default configuration.

-\item \textbf{VoiceBox} and \textbf{VoiceBox-S} VoiceBox \cite{le2023voicebox} is the SOTA ODE-based zero-shot model.
+\item \textbf{VoiceBox} and \textbf{VoiceBox-S:} VoiceBox \cite{le2023voicebox} is the SOTA ODE-based zero-shot model.
 We implemented it and set up two different scales.
 The first scale follows the 24-layer Transformer in the original paper with 330M parameters.
 The second scale uses the 8-layer Transformer mentioned in Sec. \ref{ID} with 110M parameters called VoiceBox-S. VoiccBox and VoiceBox-S were trained for 500k steps using the same training strategy as SF-Speech.
 The same BigVGAN was used as their companion vocoder to ensure a fair comparison.

-\item \textbf{VALL-E} VALL-E is the first autoregressive zero-shot voice clone model based on context learning and LLM.
-We cloned an unofficial implementation\footnote{https://github.com/lifeiteng/vall-e} of it and trained it for 600K steps with prefix mode 1 until the valid loss stopped dropping. \end{itemize}
+\item \textbf{VALL-E:} VALL-E is the first autoregressive zero-shot voice clone model based on in-context learning and LLM.
+We cloned an unofficial implementation\footnote{https://github.com/lifeiteng/vall-e} of it and trained it for 600K steps with prefix mode 1 until the valid loss stopped dropping.

+\item \textbf{E2 TTS:} E2 TTS \cite{eskimez2024e2} is an improved version of Voicebox.
+It adopts the Transformer-based network in Voicebox but abandons the explicit modeling of phoneme durations.
+We employ the checkpoint\footnote{https://huggingface.co/SWivid/E2-TTS/tree/main} trained on Emilia in our experiments.

+\item \textbf{SimpleSpeech2:} SimpleSpeech2 \cite{yang2024simplespeech} is a concurrent work of our study that applies the ODE model to the latent space and also uses the sentence duration to control speech generation.
+It achieved performance comparable to that of large-scale TTS models on a small-scale dataset.
+In order to conduct an accurate comparison, we reached out to the authors and obtained the test samples.

+\item \textbf{F5-TTS:} F5-TTS \cite{chen2024f5} is another concurrent work that modifies the network structure in E2 TTS, allowing faster inference.
+We employ the official checkpoint\footnote{https://huggingface.co/SWivid/F5-TTS/tree/main/F5TTS\_Base} trained on Emilia in our experiments.